Session 2 – Homework Summary

 SAFE Infant Feeding Quick Reference Guide

-This is the final version of the handout booklet we distributed in western NC after Helene.
-Includes instructions for:
+The final version of the handout booklet we distributed in western North Carolina after Helene.
+Every page is bilingual, English and Spanish.
+It covers:

-Supporting Chestfeeding/Breastfeeding in Stressful Situations / Apoyo a la lactancia en situaciones estresantes
+- Supporting chest/breastfeeding under stress — Apoyo a la lactancia en situaciones estresantes

-Human Milk Storage Guidelines / Guía para almacenar la leche humana
+- Human milk storage — Guía para almacenar la leche humana

-Formula Storage Guidelines / Guía para almacenar formula infantil
+- Formula storage — Guía para almacenar fórmula infantil

-This booklet may be used in emergency response situations as-is, or co-branded with your organization contact information.
+Use this booklet in an emergency response as‑is, or co‑brand it with your own organisation’s contact information.

 Bleach Alternative Notes